 This further led me to ghostwrite four international bestselling children’s books, after which I thought to publish something directly for children, especially those I fought for through my advocacy.Â

-As a result, Anna’s Granny, my most recent published work, was born.Â
+As a result, Anna’s Granny, my most recent published work, was born.
+To purchase a copy, kindly click here.

-Through the years, I have created a pathway for my hobby of writing to develop wings and fly.
 Nonetheless, there are other sides of me as I try not to limit my creativity to only writing.Â

 I offer business solutions as an entrepreneur in the HR consulting field and run a writing services company which I set up, alongside three other business ventures.
-Do you have any writing needs? checkout the Boolz-I page for more information.Â
+Do you have any writing needs?
+Please click here.
+Are you searching for HR solutions?
+Feel free to click here.Â

 My dear guest, kindly accept my heartfelt appreciation for taking out time to visit with me and read through my journey.Â